ghostreaver/onionserver/README.md

 #### Conclusion

-We are done, we can now visit our website using Tor Browser and pointing to the onion address we just configured above.
+We can now visit our website using **Tor Browser** and pointing to the onion address we just configured above.